csm-18/hello/README.md

 ## About
 A small language with just one function to print strings onto the screen.

-## Features
+## Language And Features
+1. Compiler accepts one source file(at a time).
-1. Comments:
+2. Comments:
   # Python like single-line comments
-2. Strings:
+3. Strings:
   `ES6 like backtick string literals.`
-3. puts function:
+4. puts function:
   - puts() function is just like c's puts() function.
   - It takes one argument that is a string literal(`Like this one!`).
   - Prints the string with newline character at the end.
-  - We can call it as many times we want.
+  - We can call it as many times as we want.
-4. Statements end with newline character like in python.
+5. Statements end with newline character like in python.

 ## Requirements:
 1. os: linux (I am using mint)